cw: violence, blades, persecution, body control, body horror

 The limb, the steel plates, the slender fingers, trying to pull back into the cloak.
 If they make it all the way back it’ll stay.

-Maybe their cloak will hold, vanishing from her context, brightening up her Tactica.
+Maybe their cloak will hold, vanishing from her context, brightening up her tactica.

 It’s the high the Andros get.
 The Recyclers would call it a high, anyway.

-Brighten the Tactica, always.
+Brighten the tactica, always.

-Brighten the Tactica until everyone’s safe.
+Brighten the tactica until everyone’s safe.

 She swings with her other limb like a war club and the thunk scrapes into her as she smashes the second Recycler’s scape-eyes.
 She had forever for him to recover from his miss.
 That was the cost, she wants to tell him, of only slicing my fingers.